 Be responsible in how you act, both at work and outside of work, once you have been injured.
 Insurance companies have been known to hire private investigators to follow and videotape employees who claim to have sustained workplace injuries.
 Insurance companies won't go to this length with all employees, but may be more tempted to do so if they already have suspicions of your claim.
 If you have made up an injury, or if you are exaggerating your injuries, you may face serious problems if you are caught.
 You are responsible for determining, in some sense, how your claim will proceed.
 You are not required to hire an attorney to assist you, but it is advisable, particularly if there are a large amount of benefits at stake.

-Worker's compensation is a unique and complex area of law which, in some respects, involves mathematics as much as the law.
-Benefit calculations can be incredibly difficult.
-Having a small business law attorney who has a good understanding of workers' compensation statutes will help you as an employer to ensure all regulations are followed.
-Get a head start today with a free legal evaluation of your claim by a local attorney.
+Workers' compensation is a unique and complex area of law which, in some respects, involves mathematics as much as the law.
+Benefit calculations can be incredibly difficult, and consulting with an employment law attorney with experience in workers' compensation statutes will ensure that you're following all applicable laws and regulations.